yankejustin/Obd2MdfToCsv/README.md

 ### Prerequisites

 - Docker
-- Python (if you wish to run the script outside of Docker)
+- Python (if you want to run the script outside of Docker)

 ### Installing